What Does Trust Yourself Mean? A Closer Look at Brene Brown’s Anatomy of Trust

 Trusting ourselves is possibly one of the most important things we can ever do.

-Can you find ways to improve?
+Where are you the strongest?
+And where can you find ways to improve?
 Let me know in the comments.

 Learn more about what it takes to feel more energetically connected to others here.